What is it like to be a School of Music student at Ohio University?

 The ensemble has presented the Ohio premieres of Eric Whitacre's Leonardo Dreams of His Flying Machine, Rob Newell's Of Visions and Dreams Fulfilled, Karen A. Tarlow's Five Shaker Lyrics, George Andoniadis's Chief Seattle, and John Rutter's Magnificat (under the composer's direction).
 The University Singers often collaborate with the Choral Union and Symphony Orchestra to perform the great choral-orchestral masterworks.

-The Women's Chorale is an approximately 80-voice ensemble which performs music of all styles and traditions.
+The Women's Ensemble is an approximately 80-voice ensemble which performs music of all styles and traditions.
 Members are selected by audition, and the choir is open to both music and non-music majors.

-The Women's Chorale presents a formal concert on campus each quarter and also gives off-campus concerts by invitation.
+The Women's Ensemble presents a formal concert on campus each quarter and also gives off-campus concerts by invitation.
 Their a cappella chamber ensemble, Title IX, is popular across campus and in the community.

 The Indian Music Ensemble is open to all students of the university and members of the greater Athens community.
 Students in the Indian Music Ensemble practice and perform South Indian classical music, also known as Karnatak music.
-In each class we sing for a half-hour Karnatak melody called raga.
-For the remaining half-hour we recite the Karnatak rhythmic language known as solkattu.
+In each class we sing for a half hour Karnatak melody called raga.
+For the remaining half hour we recite the Karnatak rhythmic language known as solkattu.
 The course follows the traditional progression that begins with basic exercises and leads to increasingly complex compositional forms from geethams and svarajathis to varnams, tillanas, and kritis.
 In the final classes of the semester students study the forms of improvisation known as alapana, svara kalpana, and neraval.
 Auditions are not required for participation in this ensemble.
 Though the class lays emphasis on singing, instrumentalists are encouraged to join and perform on their instruments.
-The group rehearses on Friday mornings from 9:40-10:35am and performs a concert at the end of the semester.
+The group rehearses on Tuesday evenings from 6-7 p.m. and performs a concert at the end of the semester.